near/NEPs/0006-bingings.md

 # Summary
 [summary]: #summary

-Wasm bindings, a.k.a imports, are functions that the host exposes to the Wasm code running on the virtual machine.
+Wasm bindings, a.k.a imports, are functions that the runtime (a.k.a host) exposes to the Wasm code (a.k.a guest) running on the virtual machine.
 These functions are arguably the most difficult thing to change in our entire ecosystem, after we have contracts running on our blockchain, since once the bindings change the old smart contracts will not be able to run on the new nodes.
 Additionally, we need a highly detailed specification of the bindings to be able to write unit tests for our contracts,